letoram/durden/README.md

 ## Manually

-Install by adding or symlinking the durden subdirectory of the git epository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.
+Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.